 Interventions generally follow either a confrontational or a non-confrontational approach and in some cases a blended approach is necessary.
 The intervention specialist expertly assesses all the information provided by the patient’s friends to identify the most effective approach.
 Every intervention is unique, there are no one-size fits all solutions.
 A skilled interventionist carefully tailors their approach to the patient’s and their family’s specific circumstances.
 For example, the confrontational approach should be deployed in more advanced cases where the patient is likely to hurt themselves or others due to their substance abuse.
 On the other hand, this approach can be counterproductive if applied to patients who are not in a high risk category.
 They may acquiesce initially to treatment but become progressively bitter and non-cooperative as treatment progresses, ultimately leading to sub-optimal results.
 In short, your choice of interventionist specialist is a deciding factor as to whether the intervention succeeds or not.

 Community Reinforcement and Family Training (CRAFT):

-CRAFT is an integral component of our non-confrontational approach that has been proven to be highly effective in getting patient’s to willingly commit / follow treatment programs.
+CRAFT is an integral component of our non-confrontational approach that has been proven to be highly effective in getting patient’s to willingly commit to and follow treatment programs.
 Patient buy-in is a key tenet of our non-confrontational approach that makes it more likely for them to stay the course and achieve the desired results.
 Our highly trained interventionists educate friends and family on the correct strategies for dealing with the addict through the recovery phase and beyond.
-The results of a successful intervention and treatment plan must be reinforced by the patient’s loved ones.
-Empowering the patient’s friends and family with the right strategies reduces the risk of relapse and increases the probability of long term success.
+The patient’s loved ones must reinforce the results of a successful intervention and treatment plan.
+Empowering the patient’s friends and family with the right strategies reduces the risk of relapse and increases the probability of long-term success.

 Our interventionist specialists are well-versed in a variety of proven intervention models, including but not limited to: